When an object falls, two forces are acting on it:

 B – As their velocity increases, so does the air resistance.

 C – The skydiver reaches terminal velocity, which is the point at which the force of air resistance is equal to the force of weight.

 D – The parachute opens, drastically increasing the skydiver’s surface area and therefore, the air resistance.
 This leads to the skydiver decelerating.

 E – The skydiver slows down until they reach their new terminal velocity, for their new surface area.

 Keep in mind, that weight (the downward force) is the same at every point, as the skydiver’s mass and the gravitational field strength do not change.

 Galileo discovered that in the absence of air resistance, all objects, regardless of their mass or density, fall at the same rate.
 However, in real-world conditions with air resistance, denser or more streamlined objects may fall faster than less dense or less streamlined ones.

 Objects fall differently depending on how gravity and air resistance interact.
 For example, you may wonder why feathers float and take their time to reach the ground, whereas an apple just falls straight to the ground.
 This is because there is much greater air resistance when the feather is falling compared to the apple.

-When a feather and an apple are dropped at the same time, air resistance causes the feather to drop slower than the apple.
+When dropped simultaneously, air resistance causes the feather to fall slower than the apple.
 However, in a vacuum (such as space), where there is no air resistance, the apple and the feather would fall at the same rate and reach the ground at the same time.